hheinzer/ccfd/README.md

 # pacman -S paraview
 ```

-On Ubuntu, the Paraview program in the repositories does not read CGNS files correctly for some reason.
-You will need to download Paraview 5.8 from the [Paraview website](https://www.paraview.org/download/).
+On Ubuntu, the ParaView program in the repositories does not read CGNS files correctly for some reason.
+You will need to download ParaView 5.8 from the [ParaView website](https://www.paraview.org/download/).
 Next do the following
 ```
 $ cd folder/where/you/downloaded/paraview
 $ tar -xvf ParaView-5.8.0-MPI-Linux-Python3.7-64bit.tar.gz
 # mv ParaView-5.8.0-MPI-Linux-Python3.7-64bit.tar.gz /opt
 $ echo "export PATH:$PATH:/opt/ParaView-5.8.0-MPI-Linux-Python3.7-64bit/bin" >> ~/.bashrc
 ```
-Next open the Paraview program in the directory where you performed the calculations
+Next open the ParaView program in the directory where you performed the calculations
 ```
 $ cd path/to/ccfd/calc/riemann
 $ paraview &